pscl4rke/ephemerun/README.md

 so if you spin up a container and one of your actions fails `make` will stop and leave your "temporary" container permanently floating around.
+But Ephemerun will always tidy up after itself so can be safely called from a Makefile.

 ## Installation